 - cursor.currentDocument: A pointer to the currently processed document.
 In templates this is populated for each document the template is applied to it refers to the markup document, not the template document itself.
-Sub-keys are: - content: The entire AST of the markup document, see Inserting Content from Markup Documents for details. - fragements: The AST of all named fragments declared in the markup document, under their respective keys, e.g. cursor.currentDocument.fragments.sidebar for a fragment declared with @:fragment(sidebar) inside the markup document.
-See Document Fragments for details. - title: the AST of the title of this document including formatting. - path: the absolute (virtual) path of the document inside the input tree. - Access to surrounding documents via cursor.parentDocument, cursor.previousDocument, cursor.nextDocument, cursor.flattenedSiblings.previousDocument and cursor.flattenedSiblings.nextDocument.
+Sub-keys are: - content: The entire AST of the markup document, see Inserting Content from Markup Documents for details. - fragments: The AST of all named fragments declared in the markup document, under their respective keys, e.g. cursor.currentDocument.fragments.sidebar for a fragment declared with @:fragment(sidebar) inside the markup document.
+See Document Fragments for details. - title: the AST of the title of this document including formatting. - rawTitle: the raw string of the title of this document stripping all formatting. - sourcePath: the absolute (virtual) path of the document in the input tree. - Access to surrounding documents via cursor.parentDocument, cursor.previousDocument, cursor.nextDocument, cursor.flattenedSiblings.previousDocument and cursor.flattenedSiblings.nextDocument.
 Any of these references may be empty, depending on the position of the current document.